 Learning More

 Trust is a hugely important factor that affects our experiences in the world of work.
-There are several different models that can help us think about trust including the Trust Equation and the ABCDs of Trust.
+There are several different models that can help us think about trust including the Trust Equation, BRAVING and the ABCDs of Trust.
 While these models differ, there are lots of similarities between different models of trust.

 There are many different ways to get people to buy things though.
 Nudging is worth a read, as is Cialdini’s work.
 In addition, work on creating addictive products like the Hook model might be of interest, as well as The Fogg Model.